 Also, uphill running is performed on the balls of your feet.
 That way you build strength that enables you a more explosive push off from the ground.
-By running on the balls of your feet, you spend less time on surface and, as such, you run faster.
+By running on the balls of your feet, you spend less time on the surface and, as such, you run faster.

 Are hill repeats good for marathon training?

-Hill repeats are a great training during a marathon preparation.
+Hill repeats are great training during a marathon preparation.
 Include hill repeats into your marathon training plan in order to reduce the risk of injury and to improve your speed, speed endurance, and endurance.

 How often should you do hill repeats?

 Since they are a form of high-intensity training, it is enough to do hill repeats once a week.
-By doing multiple hard and more demanding trainings per week, you increase your risk of injury and overtraining, not allowing the body to recover.
+By doing multiple hard and more demanding training per week, you increase your risk of injury and overtraining, not allowing the body to recover.

 How to add hill repeats into your training plan?

 Hill repeats are generally done once a week since they are quite demanding and require recovery in order to avoid overtraining.
-Because of that, do not plan long run or other types of more intensive trainings the day before or after hill repeats.
+Because of that, do not plan long run or other types of more intensive training the day before or after hill repeats.

 Include short hill repeats in the middle or later phase of your training plan.
-It is necessary to build aerobic condition before including them into your training plan, in order to reduce the risk of injury.
+It is necessary to build aerobic conditions before including them into your training plan, in order to reduce the risk of injury.